eliemichel/SlangWebGPU/README.md

 9. Generalize to cases where we want to expose **multiple entry points** from the same shader, hence implementing multiple `dispatch` methods.

-10. TODO: Handle slang shader file inclusion.
+10. Progressively complexify the generator to handle slang shader file inclusion (through a Depfile).
 TODO: autodiff.
 TODO: custom entry point name

 Internal notes
 --------------